HarshSharma0801/Muxo/README.md

-# Video Conferencing Application with Mediasoup
+# Muxo -> Video Conferencing Application with Mediasoup

 A real-time video conferencing application built with Mediasoup, Socket.IO, and WebRTC.
 This application supports multiple participants in a room with audio/video streaming, active speaker detection, and dynamic media routing.